Spring 2025

 Council of Representatives Report

-SCCAP Representatives Mary Louise Cashel and Stephen Hupp attended the APA Council Meeting on August 6-7, 2024, in Seattle, WA.
+SCCAP Board Members, Dr. Mary Louise Cashel and Dr. Stephen Hupp, attended the APA Council of Representatives meeting held on February 21-22, 2025, in Washington, DC.
 READ MORE

 ABCCAP Update